-- Before connecting the water hoses flush the water lines thoroughly and check that the filter at the machine inlet is fitted correctly.
-This is essential since dirt and grit in the water lines may clog the inlet valve filter screens and/or drian pilot valve, causing the machine to fill very slowly or the drain valve not to operate properly. - Fig. Connect the machine to the water mains with 3/4" reinforced rubber hosing not to exceed 6 ft in length.
+Flush the water system thoroughly and check that the filter at the machine inlet is fitted correctly.

+• Connect the machine to the water mains with 3/4" reinforced rubber hosing not to exceed 6 ft in length.
 Hang the hosing in a large loop.
 Do not use rigid piping.